viperleed/viperleed/doc/content/basics/tensor_leed.rst

 in the tensor LEED approximation and also LEED :math:`I(V)` in general:

--   Since the tensor LEED method is a perturbative approach, it only works reliably for *small* pertubations.
+-   Since the tensor LEED method is a perturbative approach, it only works reliably for *small* perturbations.
-    What constitutes a *small* pertubation is naturally system-dependent, but generally, the limit lies in the range of 200 to 300 pm at best :cite:`rousTensorLEEDTechnique1986`.
+    What constitutes a *small* perturbation is naturally system-dependent, but generally, the limit lies in the range of 200 to 300 pm at best :cite:`rousTensorLEEDTechnique1986`.

-    To extend the range of the structural search, as work-around, it is possible to run a new refercence calculation and delta-amplitudes calculation when the structure optimization trajectory approaches this limit.
+    To extend the range of the structural search, as work-around, it is possible to run a new reference calculation and delta-amplitudes calculation when the structure optimization trajectory approaches this limit.
     You can use the the :ref:`RUN parameter<run>` to execute multiple reference calculations, delta-amplitude calculations, and structure searches in series.

 -   The parameter space grows quickly for larger unit cells.
-    Luckily, many symmetries inherent to the surface structure can be exploited to eliminate redundent parameters.
+    Luckily, many symmetries inherent to the surface structure can be exploited to eliminate redundant parameters.
     For example, geometric displacements of symmetry-linked atoms must always happen in a concerted fashion.
     If that were not the case, the symmetry would be broken and usually\ [1]_ a different LEED pattern would result.